Rakshitha0720/Smart-Path-Dashboard/README.md

 Just open `index.html` in a browser.
 No backend or build step is required.

+ Deployed link for Demo https://rakshitha0720.github.io/Smart-Path-Dashboard/

 ---

 ## 📅 Author & Credits

 **Author**: *Rakshitha S*
-This project was created as a submission for the **Frontend Developer Internship Assignment** by **Tap Invest**, using multiple modern Web APIs.
+This project was created as a submission for the **Frontend Developer Assignment** by **Tap Invest**, using multiple modern Web APIs.

 ---